canewsin/flutter-tips-and-tricks/tips/0161-vector-graphics-compiler/index.md

 With the Vector Graphics Compiler, you can precompile SVGs at build time for better rendering performance.

-To do this, install the `vector_graphics_compiler` package and use it as a transformer for each of your SVG assets.
+To do this, install the [`vector_graphics_compiler`](https://pub.dev/packages/vector_graphics_compiler) package and use it as a transformer for your SVG assets (both individual files and folders are supported).

 ![](161.1.png)